JDAI-CV/DNNLibrary/README.md

 ## Preparation

-Please make sure the Android System on your phone is 8.1+
+Please make sure the Android System on your phone is 8.1+, or you may want to use API 27 emulator.

-Please push the weights and biases in the folder `weights_and_biases` to your phone.
-And modify the path in `native-lib.cpp` if necessary.

 ### Workaround for UnsatisfiedLinkError

-You will get a `UnsatisfiedLinkError` about `ANeuralNetworksModel_identifyInputsAndOutputs` if you compile the project.
+You will get a `UnsatisfiedLinkError` about `ANeuralNetworksModel_identifyInputsAndOutputs` when you compile the project.
 It is a known bug.
 Please use the following workaround from [this](https://stackoverflow.com/questions/46987602/unsatisfiedlinkerror-on-aneuralnetworksmodel-identifyinputsandoutputs-in-nnapi-o):

 In your NDK's android/NeuralNetworks.h, replace the declaration of `ANeuralNetworksModel_identifyInputsAndOutputs` by